Novanglus96/LenoreFin/README.md

 Screenshots - COMING SOON
 <!--[![Product Name Screen Shot][product-screenshot]]-->

-This app started off as an excel spreadsheet I used to track my family's budget.
-I wasn't satisfied and couldn't find a solution that worked exactly like I wanted.
-So I built LenoreFin.
+LenoreFin began as a simple Excel spreadsheet I used to manage my family's budget.
+But over time, I realized no existing tools gave me the control, flexibility, and privacy I wanted.
+So I built LenoreFin—a personal finance tracker that puts you in charge.

+Designed for self-hosting, LenoreFin keeps your financial data completely local, with no third-party syncing or hidden services.
+It includes tools for tracking cash flow, setting up custom budgets, tagging transactions, planning for retirement or big purchases, getting bill reminders, and even forecasting account balances.
+Whether you're budgeting for groceries or planning a 10-year savings goal, LenoreFin helps you see the full picture—on your terms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>